digiltd/oh-rtd-test/openhab-Get-Snapshot.md

 All delivered `configurations/` are moved to `configurations_old/`, just as `etc/` is moved to `etc_old/` and `webapps/images/` is moved to `webapps/images_old/`, so no data is lost (e.g. new openhab.cfg-entrys)

+**The new version does not need to know the buildnumber, version or Status (snapshot or stable)** but it's possible to load older Version(s) by setting Buildnumber at commandline.
+If the Version is not found, the script will announce this.
+**Special Configurations (Which Designer?
+Demo?
+GreenT?
+HABmin?) is set in [config-file](https://code.google.com/p/openhab-samples/source/browse/scripts/getsnap.cfg?repo=wiki)**

 ### Script 2

 This script overwrites all files of the defined openhab-folder.